Find Massage Schools Near You, Plus Get Vital Info on Training and Working as a Massage Therapist

 - National Certification Examination for Therapeutic Massage and Bodywork (NCETMB)

 - National Certification Examination for Therapeutic Massage (NCETM)

-The eligibility criteria is the same for both exams and requires that you:
+The eligibility criteria are the same for both exams and require that you:

 - Obtain the minimum hours of instruction: 125 hours of body systems, 200 hours of massage and bodywork assessment, theory, and hands-on application, 40 hours of pathology, 10 hours of business and ethics, and 125 hours of further theoretical instruction in massage therapy or another related field

 - Graduate from a program at an NCBTMB-accredited school